130oclock/nodejs-3d-rendering-engine/README.md

 ## General info
 This is a 3d rendering engine with a few extra features.
 It utilizes node.js to create a browser based 3d rendering engine in the HTML5 canvas.
+This is a screenshot of the Utah Teapot being rendered using this 3d rendering engine.
 ![Utah Teapot Screenshot](./images/UtahTeapotScreenshot.png)
+This is a screenshot of Boids which I implemented into the 3d rendering engine.
+Boids is an artificial life program, developed by Craig Reynolds in 1986, which simulates the flocking behaviour of birds.
 ![Boid Example Screenshot](./images/BoidExample.png)

 ### Languages